How to Get Car Insurance Online With a Checking Account

 How to Set Up Car Insurance Payments With Your Checking Account

-Setting up checking account payments is easier than you might think - most drivers finish the process in about 10 minutes.
+Setting up checking account payments takes about 10 minutes for most drivers.
 Here's the step-by-step approach:

 1. 1